Landfill sources (A_10)

 Number of marine pollution emergencies that have required the activation of the National Maritime Plan ("situation 1 or higher") | 0 |

-(*): According to the procedures established in the HPA IMP, the activation of the IMP for any concession requires the activation of the HPA IMP in at least the alert phase.
+(*): According to the procedures established in the APH PIM, the activation of the PIM of any concession requires the activation of the APH PIM at least in the alert phase.

-(**): Activation of the HPA IMP in Emergency Phase, Response Level 1.
+(**): Activation of the HPA MIP in Emergency Phase, Response Level 1.

 Volume of waste water discharges generated by the Port Authority, or discharged through sewers owned by the Port Authority, broken down by type (A_17)

-The activities of the Huelva Port Authority that generate wastewater discharges come from the following:
+The activities of the Port Authority of Huelva that generate wastewater discharges come from:

-- Muelle Ingeniero Juan Gonzalo: Industrial Waste Water
+- Muelle Ingeniero Juan Gonzalo: ARI (Industrial Waste Water)